fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-13.js %}

 Click [here](http://jsfiddle.net/fusioncharts/8MzDD/) to edit the above chart.

-## Configure the pivot fill with a linear gradient
+## Configure the Pivot Fill with a Linear Gradient

 Specify whether the gradient fill for the pivot should be linear or radial, by setting the value of the `pivotFillType` attribute to `linear` or `radial` (default), respectively.